Zymbit-Wallet/eth-zymbit-keyring/README.md

 # eth-zymbit-keyring

-An implementation of MetaMask's [Keyring interface](https://github.com/MetaMask/eth-simple-keyring#the-keyring-class-protocol) for Zymbit hardware wallet devices ([HSM6](https://www.zymbit.com/hsm6/) and [SCM](https://www.zymbit.com/scm/)).
+An implementation of MetaMask's [Keyring interface](https://github.com/MetaMask/eth-simple-keyring#the-keyring-class-protocol) for Zymbit devices with built in hardware wallets ([HSM6](https://www.zymbit.com/hsm6/) and [SCM](https://www.zymbit.com/scm/)).

 For the most part, it works the same way as [eth-hd-keyring](https://github.com/MetaMask/eth-hd-keyring), but uses a Zymbit HSM6 or SCM to store the keys and perform any signing operations.
-However, there are a some differences:
+However, there are some differences:

 - It requires that you have an HSM6 or SCM attached to a supported embedded device (Raspberry Pi or Jetson Nano)
 - All cryptographic operations involving keys are performed on the module itself
-- Zymbit devices don't support exporting private keys, so it does not support the `exportAccount` method
+- Zymbit devices don't support exporting private keys, so it does not support the `exportAccount()` method

 Installation
 -------